 The Elements of AI course is filled with real-world examples, such as how AI can play a game of chess, determine which email is spam or recognise objects in photos.
 It also discusses the implications of AI, both the good and the bad.
 AI in a self-driving car might safely and quickly take me to work, for example, but it might also take the job of my bus driver.

 Simple math exercises are included, but no coding.
-For that I need to wait for the second part of the course, Building AI, whose release is still pending at the time of writing.
+For that, there’s another course, Building AI.
 It promises to teach participants “more about the actual algorithms that make creating AI methods possible.”